Nesasio/Frequency-and-Power-Prediction-System/README.md

-# Scheduled Power Prediction System
+# Frequency and Scheduled Power Prediction System
- Machine Learning tool to forecast scheduled power generation by thermal power plant.
+ Machine Learning tool to forecast frequency and scheduled power generation by thermal power plant.